 Mount Kinabalu carves an impressive silhouette into the Borneo skyline.
-At 4,095m Mount Kinabalu is SE Asia’s highest mountain.
+At 4,095m Mount Kinabalu is SE Asia’s highest mountain and is, in our opinion, one of the most varied and awesome hikes in Asia.
 It’s also one of the easiest 4,000m peaks in the world to climb, making it a huge draw for trekkers of average fitness and no mountain experience to bag their first 4,000m peak.
 That said, climbing Mount Kinabalu is no easy feat, and as always preparation is key.
 We’ve put together our top climbing Mount Kinabalu tips, based on our own experience, for you to get the most from your Mount Kinabalu experience.

 Climbing Mount Kinabalu Tips